synaptecltd/slipstream/README.md

 for d := range data {
     buf, length, err := enc.Encode(&data[d])

-    // check if message encoding has finished (or an error occurred) if err == nil && length > 0 {
+    // check if message encoding has finished if err == nil && length > 0 {
         // buf should now contain an encoded message, and can be send over the network or stored }